Manage Awards FAQs

 View the Signature Authority Delegations fact sheetÌýfor more information.

-Fixed-price contracts are invoiced or paid by a set dollar amount or fixed-price, regardless of how much is expended.
-If funds remainÌýafter completion of the project and fulfillment of the deliverable, the remaining funds are administered in accordance with CU BoulderÌýpolicyÌý(the remaining funds become residuals).
-In fixed-price contracts, if the budget is exceeded before the project is completed, CU BoulderÌýtakes on the liability of carrying outÌýthe projectÌýuntil the project's conclusion.
+Fixed-price contracts are paid in a set dollar amount, regardless of how much is expended.
+If funds remainÌýafter completion of the project and fulfillment of the deliverable, the remaining funds are administered according to CU BoulderÌýpolicyÌý(the remaining funds become residuals).Ìý

 To request a No-Cost Extension, please complete the online No-Cost Extension Form for the appropriate sponsor.
 You will need the following information to complete the form:

-• Award number
+- Award number

-• Current Period of Performance
+- Current Period of Performance

-• Amount of funds expected to be available on the current end date
+- Amount of funds expected to be available on the current end date

-• Brief technical or scientific reason for the extension
+- Brief technical or scientific reason for the extension

-• Brief summary of work to be accomplished during the extension period
+- Brief summary of work to be accomplished during the extension period

 Please note that some sponsors may require additional information.
 The request will be submitted in accordance withÌýthe procedures of the sponsoring agency.
-Some sponsors use online systems for No-Cost Extension reqeuests, such as Research.gov, NSSC, or eRAÌýCommons, while other sponsors require that No-Cost Extension requests beÌýsubmitted via email to the sponsor's authorized official.
+Some sponsors use online systems for No-Cost Extension requests, such as Research.gov, NSSC, or eRAÌýCommons, while other sponsors require that No-Cost Extension requests beÌýsubmitted via email to the sponsor's authorized official.
 Deadlines for submitting No-Cost ExtensionÌýrequests vary according to sponsor requirements.

 SpeedType Questions

-Each sponsored research award will be assigned a SpeedType and project number.
 The SpeedType is a number assigned by the finance system and is the number to which charges on sponsored projects will be posted.

 Principal Investigators can help facilitate quick assignment of SpeedTypes by ensuring:

-• DEPAs are current
+- DEPAs are current

-OCG must have a proposal on file for all incoming awards before the awards can be processed.ÌýWorkÌýwith your Proposal Analyst to create a proposal prior to receiving an award.
+The Office of Contracts and Grants must have a proposal on file for all incoming awards before the awards can be processed.ÌýWorkÌýwith your Proposal Analyst to create a proposal prior to receiving an award.

 Funds must post by the end date of the project to be considered allowable expenses.
 If an expense is pending or encumbered, it must clear by the project end date to be an allowable expense.